oVirt/ovirt-site/source/uncategorized/custom-fencing.html.md

         engine-config -s CustomFenceAgentMapping="zzz=ipmilan"
         engine-config -s CustomVdsFenceOptionMapping="zzz:port=ipport"

-In this case those changes remains valid after oVirt upgrades as well, so please use that me6thod from oVirt 3.5 and on.
+In this case those changes remains valid after oVirt upgrades as well, so please use that method from oVirt 3.5 and on.